stknohg/TerraformUtil/README.md

 Get Terraform versions list by scraping `https://releases.hashicorp.com/terraform` same as `tfenv list-remote`.

 > **Note**
-> Result values is cached 10 minutes to restrict access to the origin.
+> Result values is cached 10 minutes to restrict access to origin.

 ```powershell
 # Get all versions (descending by default)